 If the results of a digital rectal examination or PSA test suggest prostate cancer, tissue samples from the prostate are taken and analyzed (biopsy Prostate biopsy Site-specific biopsies and cell sampling are also used in the evaluation of people with suspected kidney and urinary tract disorders.
 (See also Overview of the Urinary Tract.)
 A kidney biopsy... read more ).
 When doing a biopsy, doctors usually first obtain images of the prostate by inserting an ultrasound probe (transducer) into the rectum (transrectal ultrasonography).
-Doctors then insert a needle through the probe and use the needle to obtain tissue samples several times (transrectal ultrasound-guided prostate biopsy).
-Usually, 5 or 6 samples are taken from each side of the prostate.
+The biopsy sample may be obtained through the rectal probe or through the skin between the rectum and the scrotum (transperineally).
+Usually, 10 to 12 samples are taken from the prostate.
 Taking many samples increases the likelihood of finding a small cancer.
-This procedure takes only a few minutes, and men are usually given local anesthesia.
+This procedure takes about 20 minutes, and men are usually given local anesthesia.

 Grading and staging help doctors determine the likely course and the best treatment of the cancer.